-4 Agency/Group/Organization YOUTH AND FAMILY SERVICES DIVISION

-Agency/Group/Organization Type Services - Children

-Services - Elderly Persons

-Services - Persons with Disabilities

-Services- Victims of Domestic Violence

-Services- homeless

-Other government - Local

-What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless

-Homeless Needs - Families with children

-Homelessness Needs - Veterans

-Homelessness Needs - Unaccompanied youth

-Homelessness Strategy

-Briefly describe how the Agency/Group/Organization was The sections of the Draft AAP are highlighted and the information is
+Λ Agency/Group/Organization Santa Fe Public Schools-Adelante 4 Agency/Group/Organization Type Housing Services - Housing Services-homeless What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy nomelessness strategy Briefly describe how the Agency/Group/Organization was The sections of the Draft AAP are highlighted and the information is consulted.

-consulted.
 What are the anticipated outcomes of the emailed for verification or update.
-Since their organization deals with

-consultation or areas for improved coordination? these issues on a daily basis, accurate and precise data is anticipated.

-5 Agency/Group/Organization NEW MEXICO COALITION TO END HOMELESSNESS

-Agency/Group/Organization Type Services-homeless

-Regional organization

-What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless

-Homeless Needs - Families with children

-Homelessness Needs - Veterans

-Homelessness Needs - Unaccompanied youth

-Homelessness Strategy

-Briefly describe how the Agency/Group/Organization was The sections of the Draft AAP are highlighted and the information is
+Since their organization deals with consultation or areas for improved coordination? these issues on a daily basis, accurate and precise data is anticipated.
+5 Agency/Group/Organization ESPERANZA SHELTER Agency/Group/Organization Type Services - Victims of Domestic Violence Services - Victims What section of the Plan was addressed by Consultation?
+Homeless Needs - Families with children Homelessness Strategy Briefly describe how the Agency/Group/Organization was The sections of the Draft AAP are highlighted and the information is consulted.

-consulted.
 What are the anticipated outcomes of the emailed for verification or update.
-Since their organization deals with

-consultation or areas for improved coordination? these issues on a daily basis, accurate and precise data is anticipated.
+Since their organization deals with consultation or areas for improved coordination? these issues on a daily basis, accurate and precise data is anticipated.

-6 Agency/Group/Organization Interfaith Community Shelter

-Agency/Group/Organization Type Housing

-Services - Housing

-Services-homeless